jumpinjackie/forge-e33-mod/design/BLACK.md

 ```
 2B
 Creature - Human Nevron Citizen
-You may have this creature enter as a copy of any nonlegendary Expeditioner creature on the battlefield, except it is black and is a Human Nevron Citizen in addition to its other types
+You may have this creature enter as a copy of any nonlegendary Expeditioner creature on the battlefield, except it is black and is a Human Nevron Citizen in addition to its other types.

 0/0
 ```